-Algebra I or Algebra-8 Prerequisite:
+1 credit Grades 9, 10, 11 Prerequisite: Algebra I or Algebra-8

-The purpose of the Geometry course is to formalize and extend students' geometric experiences from the middle grades.
+The purpose of the Geometry course in is to formalize and extend students' geometric experiences from the middle grades.
 Students explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
+Important differences exist between this Geometry course and the historical approach taken in Geometry classes.
+For example, transformations are emphasized early in this course.
 The Mathematical Practice Standards apply throughout each course and, together with the Common Core State Standards prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
-The critical areas of focus for this course are on geometric figures and theorems, transformations, similarity and congruence, analysis of right triangles and trigonometry, two and threedimensional objects, coordinate Geometry, and circles.
+The critical areas of focus for this course are on transformations, similarity and triangle congruence, trigonometry, two and three-dimensional objects, coordinate Geometry, circles and conic sections, and probability.